Gilgamech/CrudRest/README.md

 - uri
 	- Format: "uri\~FullPathOrListOfFullPaths\~cacheExpiry"
-	- Performs the requested verb against the requested resource or resources, then stores the data in the Putfile Data property, then serves from there.
+	- Performs the requested verb against the requested resource or resources, stores the data in the Putfile Data property, then serves from there.
-	- All examples here simply GET the remote resource, but PUT, POST, and all other verbs are available.
+	- All examples here only GET the remote resource, but all standard HTML verbs are available.
 	- Automatically caches single-site Actions.
-Multi-site caching, invalidation, and expiry functionality to come.
+Multi-site caching, and single-site cache invalidation & cache expiry functionality to come.
 - fs
 	- Format: "fs\~/path\~cacheExpiry"
 	- Loads a file from the filesystem, stores it in the path's Data property, and serves it from there.